dozaza/cross-gfw-note/README.md

-Note for how to make deplay a server, install shadowsocks and serverspeeder
+# Tutorial for how to make deplay a server, install shadowsocks and serverspeeder

 ---